 Identifying development opportunities

-As well as formal training, there are many other professional development opportunities available to you during the course of your doctorate.
-Here are some examples of the diverse range of development activities that could be considered under professional development:
+Here are just some examples of the diverse range of development activities that could be considered under professional development.

 - Drafting abstracts and manuscripts for conferences and journals

 - Attending conferences and networking with other researchers